ezrakahn/FLCAC-Submission-Guidance/submission_guidance_revised.md

 https://data.nal.usda.gov/ag-data-commons-doi-guidelines-0

+There is variability in what constitutes a citable unit of information in LCA, and what is meant by a "dataset"

+Regarding guidance for citable datasets, my current thinking is:

+1. The datasets is a citable contribution to the scholarly record
+2. There exists a published or accessible report describing the datasets development and it's original intention and application.

 #### How to create a source DOI and associate it with an openLCA process
 To associate an existing DOI to an openLCA process, the first step is to create a new DOI source from the navigation tree.
 Give the source a suitable name using the convention: